ARIA Made Easy

 You can hide content from screen readers by using the aria-hidden="true" construct.
 This should be used with caution.
 We implemented this on the UITS Net ID Plus pages to rename the help buttons from question marks to "Help".
-Here are two links that show examples of how you might re-label buttons for screen readers:
+Here are two links from Codepen that show examples of how you might re-label buttons for screen readers:

 From the W3C:

 The alert role is used to communicate an important and usually time-sensitive message to the user.
 When this role is added to an element, the browser will send out an accessible alert event to assistive technology products which can then notify the user about it.
 The alert role is most useful for information that requires the user's immediate attention, for example: